todo-make-username/data-processing-struct/README.md

 * For simplicity, conversions are skipped if the data type of the property is some sort of object.
 That opens too many cans of worms to deal with.
 You'll need to make your own custom Hydration attribute if you want to populate object properties.

 #### Attributes
-These hook into the assignment process and use the incoming value to perform an action.
-This is so you can accept one value and assign a different one.
+These hook into the assignment process and will run pre-processing on the incoming value before assigning it.
+This is so you can take one value and assign a different one.
 This has some extreme potential because of that.
 For example, you can easily set up a custom attribute to take an ID, run a query or use a mapper, populate a different object, then assign that to the property instead of that simple ID.

 Hydration attributes can also be used as a way to pre-validate the incoming data, or lack thereof, like the `Required` attribute.